China says Ozil 'misled' on Xinjiang, welcome to visit - WHIZ News

-BEIJING (AP) — China’s government said Monday Arsenal forward Mesut Ozil was “blinded and misled” when he criticized Beijing’s crackdown on ethnic Muslims in Xinjiang.
+BEIJING (AP) — China’s government said Monday that Arsenal forward Mesut Ozil was “blinded and misled” when he criticized Beijing’s crackdown on Muslims in Xinjiang.

 The government said Ozil was welcome to visit the northwest region and “look around.”

-Chinese state TV canceled the broadcast of Arsenal’s game against Manchester City on Sunday after the German-born player criticized mass detentions of ethnic Muslims and the closure of mosques in Xinjiang.
+Chinese state TV canceled the broadcast of Arsenal’s game against Manchester City on Sunday after the German-born player criticized mass detentions of Muslim people and the closure of mosques in Xinjiang.

 “I don’t know if Mr. Mesut Ozil has ever visited Xinjiang.
 It seems that he was blinded and misled by some false reports and untrue words,” said Geng Shuang, a foreign ministry spokesman.

-“We welcome Mr. Ozil to visit Xinjiang to look around,” said Geng.
+“We welcome Mr. Ozil to visit Xinjiang to look around,” Geng said.
 “As long as he has a conscience, can distinguish right from wrong and uphold objective and impartial principles, he will see a different Xinjiang.”

 China has been accused of detaining more than 1 million Uighurs and other minorities in Xinjiang and subjecting them to political indoctrination, torture, beatings and food deprivation.